-Driven by a desire to free women to be who they are without apology, I am deeply gratified every time one of my clients finds her inner sweet spot where her life becomes so much easier and enjoyable – that place of peace and solid inner foundation and knowing.
+Driven by a desire to free others to be who they are without apology, I am deeply gratified every time one of my clients finds her inner sweet spot where her life becomes so much easier and enjoyable – that place of peace and solid inner foundation and knowing.

 A reader recently emailed to thank me for an article I had written saying, “your words have provided a kind of scaffolding to help frame my experience.”
 That is the essence of my work.
 I do not work on the level of how to achieve this goal or that, but rather I assist my clients and readers to explore and renovate the scaffolding upon which they are living their lives.

 Helping to reframe life’s challenges into opportunities for growth, transformation, empowerment, liberation and wisdom is an essential part of my work.
 I focus on such pivotal transition times as marriage and death which may seem to be utterly opposing points on the spectrum of experience.
 In fact, they hold in common an absolute dependence upon truth, self-awareness, acceptance, and the call to loving-kindness – all essential tenets of my work.